Monarch butterfly migration: Range and characteristics of migrating butterflies

 Fall-migrating monarchs are not the same ones that migrated northward approximately five months before.
-Instead the northern-migrating butterflies are at least four generations removed from overwintering sites.
+Instead, the northern-migrating butterflies are at least four generations removed from overwintering sites.
 The eastern population migrates up to 4830 km to overwintering sites in Mexico.

-Other insects show migratory behavior but not nearly for as long distances.
-The exception would be the desert locust, Schistocerca gregaria: it was reported once in 1950 that individual swarms were seen migrating from the Arabian peninsula over 5,000 km (3,105 miles) to the west coast of Africa in seven weeks.
+Other insects migrate for longer distances than monarchs.
+For example, radar records have shown that up to six successive generations of painted lady butterflies (Vanessa cardui) complete a 9,000 mi round trip from tropical Africa to the Arctic Circle — which is one and a half times the maximum eastern monarch round-trip migration of 6,000 mi.
+In 2013, a flock of painted lady butterflies crossed the Atlantic Ocean from Africa to French Guiana in South America in a non-stop journey of at least 2600 mi aided by easterly trade winds.
+In 1950, individual swarms of the desert locust (Schistocerca gregaria) were seen migrating from the Arabian peninsula for over 5,000 km to the west coast of Africa in seven weeks.

 Migrating monarchs tend to have darker orange and larger wings than they do during the breeding phase in the summer.
 The darkness of the orange color in monarch wings appears to be a visual indicator of their migratory ability.
-The monarchs migrating south are larger in size and weight Two studies have used stable isotopes to infer natal origins of migrating monarchs captured at their wintering sites (eastern and western), and both showed that monarchs migrating longer distances tended to be larger.
+The monarchs migrating south are larger in size and weight.
+Two studies have used stable isotopes to infer natal origins of migrating monarchs captured at their wintering sites (eastern and western), and both showed that monarchs migrating longer distances tended to be larger.
 Wing size differs between early and late migrants.
 Earlier migrants tend to be more robust, healthier individuals, while late-migrating monarchs represent the ones that fell behind, presumably because they are less well-suited for migration.
 Early-migrating monarchs tended to be redder, have larger, and more elongated wings, and larger bodies, than those at the tail end of the migration.